ashgole/react_node_mongo-todo_app/README.md

 <h1 align='center'>
-<a href="https://ashabb.netlify.app/">  We offer freelance web development using ReactJS, ThreeJS and NodeJS.</a>
+<a href="https://ashabb.netlify.app/">  We offer freelance web development using ReactJS, ThreeJS and NodeJS. ( MERN )</a>
 </h1>

 # REACT NODE MONGO